gacetta/notes/svg.md

     fill: var(--color-white); // fill property sets the icon color }

+**NOTE:** define both a height and width to sucessfully change the size.  using one doesn't work.

 `fill:` used to change svg icon color.
 Can set it with a color OR with `currentColor` which allows the color to be inherited from the parent.